Watch our latest video taking you on a journey through Azalea, with an introduction by our CEO Ruth Robb:

 Outreach, Drop-In and Intervention

 Azalea connects with women through outreach, drop-in and befriending.
 In all areas, we work closely with statutory partners to form exit strategies out of sexual exploitation and drug or alcohol addiction.

 On Monday and Friday nights and Wednesday afternoons, the Azalea Drop-in provides an environment where women can be welcomed.
 It is a homely space, well stocked with food, and offers the women a chance to step away from the pressures and dangers of the street.
 An art teacher runs regular art and craft sessions, and we also offer a weekly "Rebuilt" session with a meal, praise and worship and discussion.
 In 2018, 60 women have been accessing Azalea's Drop-in.

-Azalea volunteers offer in-depth care in many ways, when women talk about wanting their lives to change, including:
+Azalea volunteers offer in-depth care in many ways, including:

 - practical support e.g. furnishing flats, giving lifts to appointments, helping to fill out forms